House-of-IoT/.github/profile/README.md

 # About
 House of Iot is a collection of custom smart device automation software.

-We provide a ["recipe-book"](https://github.com/House-of-IoT/Tutorials)of basic/general purpose smart devices for everyone who can't create custom devices.
+We provide a ["recipe-book"](https://github.com/House-of-IoT/Tutorials) of basic/general purpose smart devices for everyone who can't create custom devices.
 Each device in our "recipe book" comes with a tutorial to setup the hardware and the matching software.

 Everything is designed to have an easy setup, have been tested and  should work straight out of the box.